 Whether you’re working from home or somewhere else, as a small business owner, it’s important to maintain a healthy and balanced lifestyle.
 It’s easy to lose track of time throughout the day.
 Maybe you forget to eat, move around and just take some time to quiet down.
 You know, get some of that me-time that matters more than you probably realize.
 So in this post, we’ll go over 5 healthy habits for small business owners (that would be you!) to help keep your well-being a top priority.

-Before we start, though, you might wonder why this matters.
+Before we start, though, you might wonder why these health and healthy habits matters.

 Well, when it comes to creativity, productivity, and the ability to focus on your tasks, it helps to operate from a place of well-being.
 You want to enjoy your work, and you certainly don’t want to experience burnout, fatigue, or discomfort.